 The Black Box Problem

 HCI solutions collapse storage, compute and sometimes networking into a single solution.
-While some HCI solutions are offer verbose logs and are quite transparent about what’s going on under the hood, this isn’t a common approach.
+While some HCI solutions offer verbose logs and are quite transparent about what’s going on under the hood, this isn’t a common approach.

 Some HCI solutions are highly automated infrastructure black boxes where the vendors in question have put a significant amount of effort into creating self-healing solutions.
-Here, one could expect to find HCI solutions that are internally highly instrumented, with highly-sophisticated internal monitoring and automation intelligence.
+Here, one could expect to find HCI solutions that are internally highly instrumented, with highly sophisticated internal monitoring and automation intelligence.

 Some HCI vendors have solutions that monitor and analyze hundreds or even thousands of parameters to ensure that everything is working as intended, but make almost none of this information available to the administrator directly.
 Administrators can expect to receive an e-mail if a disk needs replacing, or if a network link drops, but the level of insight most SIEM solutions expect may not be available.

 Most HCI solutions are somewhere between the two extremes of infrastructure visibility.
 Frequently offered is the ability to send logs to a syslog sink.
-This gives SIEM solutions the ability to collect at least some log information, even if full access to the host logs is not made available by that HCI solution.
+This gives SIEM solutions the ability to collect at least some log information, even if full access to the host logs isn’t made available by that HCI solution.

-HCI solutions should all emit enough information that a SIEM solution will be able to generate an alert if a disk needs replacing, a host in a cluster has gone down, or there’s something wrong with an HCI node’s networking.
+HCI solutions should all expose enough information that a SIEM solution will be able to generate an alert if a disk needs replacing, a host in a cluster has gone down, or there’s something wrong with an HCI node’s networking.
 If nothing else, the HCI solution’s native alerting features can be set up to send e-mail alerts to a mailbox monitored by the organization’s preferred SIEM solution.